manjaro/pacman-mirrors/docs/index.md

    * prefix internal file configuration with $PREFIX
    * continue
 2. If --set-branch
-   * apply internal branch configuration with $BRANCH
+   * apply $BRANCH to internal configuration
    * continue
 3. If --url
    * apply internal configuration to a mirrorlist with $URL